 In our recent KETOS Cooler Chat with Gary Wong (OSIsoft), and KETOS CEO Meena Sankaran identified several emerging water analytics trends and current challenges in the industry.
-As a part of that conversation, it became clear that interoperability is fast becoming an essential aspect of digital infrastructure.
+As a part of that conversation, it became clear that interoperability will play a critical role and is fast becoming an essential aspect of digital infrastructure.
 Meena and Gary discussed the importance of interoperability and what it means for the future of the industry.

 The Problem: Data Silos